Household-Management-101.com

 Instead, my point is -- who doesn't grow up and have to clean toilets?

-I mean, the statement seems to suggest that cleaning our homes is work that we should not aspire to, and instead that is just for lowly people, not us.
+The statement from the article seems to suggest that cleaning our homes is work that we should not aspire to, and instead that it is just for lowly people, those that can't do better, and not us.

 The statement also seems to suggest there is no intrinsic value in cleaning our homes.

-Granted we hire people to clean things in this society for low wages, but that does not mean it is not valuable.
+Granted we hire people to clean things in this society for low wages, but that does not mean it is not valuable (and it doesn't make it right!).

-Further, since cleaning your home is one way we care for our families, and ourselves, I think it is very worthwhile.
+Further, since cleaning your home is one way we care for our families, and ourselves, I think it is very worthwhile activity.

 Finally, we are training our children to grow up to be productive adults, aren't we?
 And let me be clear here -- I am talking about boys and girls.